Two of a Kind (1983 film): Plot

-Four angels — Charlie (Charles Durning), Earl (Scatman Crothers), Gonzales (Castulo Guerra), and Ruth (Beatrice Straight) — have been in charge of Heaven for the last twenty-five years.
-They are playing a golf match in Heaven when their game is interrupted by God (voiced by Gene Hackman), who has returned to the office and does not like what he sees down on Earth.
+Four angels — Charlie, Earl, Gonzales, and Ruth — have been in charge of Heaven for the last twenty-five years.
+They are playing a golf match in Heaven when their game is interrupted by God, who has returned to the office and does not like what he sees down on Earth.
 God wants to order up another flood and start all over again (despite his promise in the rainbow that he never would again), but the four angels persuade him to reconsider, reasoning that, if a typical Earth man can reform, it would prove that all mankind is capable of it.

-God agrees to the scheme, and the typical Earth man selected by the angels is Zack Melon (John Travolta), a failed inventor who, threatened by loan sharks, decides to hold up a bank.
-Zack points his gun at bank teller Debbie Wylder (Olivia Newton-John), who ostensibly gives him all the money.
+God agrees to the scheme, and the typical Earth man selected by the angels is Zack Melon, a failed inventor who, threatened by loan sharks, decides to hold up a bank.
+Zack points his gun at bank teller Debbie Wylder, who ostensibly gives him all the money.
 However, when Zack peers into the sack after the robbery, he sees that Debbie has substituted bank deposit slips for the cash and has kept the money for herself.
 Zack tracks her down to reclaim his stolen money.
-While dodging the loan sharks and the evil interventions of the Devil (Oliver Reed), the two come to develop a romantic relationship which is put to the test when they are threatened by a masked thug.
+While dodging the loan sharks and the evil interventions of Beasley, who is actually the Devil, the two come to develop a romantic relationship which is put to the test when they are threatened by a masked thug.